sillsdev/TheCombine/docs/deploy/README.md

     the format where release versions start with a ‘v’).
   - You can see the version of the latest release on the GitHub page for The Combine,
     <https://github.com/sillsdev/TheCombine>: ![alt text](images/releases.png "The Combine Releases")
+  - The help text for `setup_combine.py` says that the `--tag` is optional and its default value is `latest`.
+That is used in the _Development Environment_ scenario; there are no images for _The Combine's_ components in `public.ecr.aws/thecombine` with the tag `latest`.

 ## Maintenance